OrchardCMS/OrchardCore/src/docs/topics/contributing/contributing-code.md

 - Feel free to mark conversations that you addressed to keep track of them with an emoji or otherwise, just don't resolve them.
 - Please keep conversations happening in line comments in those convos, otherwise communication will be a mess.
 If you have trouble finding them, see [this video](https://github.com/OrchardCMS/OrchardCore/pull/14749#issuecomment-1917976028).
 - When you're done addressing all feedback of a review, click ["Re-request review"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request#re-requesting-a-review) in the top-right corner for each reviewer when you're ready for another round of review, so they know that you're done.

+!!! tip
+    Do you want to demo what you've done to others, to showcase your work and to gather feedback?
+Join one of [our meetings](../../resources/meeting/README.md).